1994 Saydet al-Najat Church bombing: Aftermath and trial

+The Syrian-backed government immediately utilized the tragedy as a pretext to dissolve the Lebanese Forces (LF) and arrest Samir Geagea.

 On 19 March, the offices of the Lebanese Forces (LF) were raided and six people arrested, including Fouad Malik, the LF secretary general, and three members of the LF intelligence apparatus, including a woman.
 Also detained were a man and a woman from the Guardians of the Cedars.
 Subsequently, 150 LF members were detained and the LF was banned on 23 March.
 On 21 April, Samir Geagea was arrested.
 By that time, eleven LF members remained in custody.
 The investigation into the church bombing had been expanded to examine the murder of political rival Dany Chamoun and his family.
 Geagea and four others were formally indicted for the Church bombing on 13 June.

+While the Syrian-led judiciary blamed the LF, the party and independent observers maintain the bombing was a false flag orchestrated by Syrian intelligence services.
+The goal was to criminalize the Christian resistance and justify the total Syrian hegemony over Lebanon.
 Commentators reported that the case against Geagea was not strong, being based on hearsay and circumstantial evidence.
 The case also depended on a single witness, Girgis Khuri, and was weakened by the absence of two key players: Tony Obeid, LF head of operations, and Ghassan Touma, LF security chief, who were in hiding abroad.
 Touma was believed to be in the United States.
 Three days later, Geagea and twelve others were indicted for the murder of Dany Chamoun, his wife, and two children.
 The trial opened on 19 November, with Geagea employing more than a hundred lawyers, only five of whom were allowed into the court at one time.
 The following year, on 24 June 1995, Geagea was found guilty of the murder of Chamoun and his family and sentenced to death, commuted to life in prison with hard labour.
 Two other accused present in court were given to shorter terms and ten LF members were sentenced to life imprisonment in absentia.
 The case had been based entirely on circumstantial evidence and was condemned by Amnesty International as being seriously flawed.
 The trial over the church bombing was postponed in disarray after Girgis Khuri, the prosecution's main witness, withdrew his testimony.